 Since 1926

-In 1935 the Junior Chamber of Commerce became involved, and “little” was dropped from the organization’s name.
-Growing in size, the need for a permanent administrative body was realized.
-The “Jay-Cees” organized the Youngstown Symphony Society.
-Four concerts were presented that year, performing in the Concert Hall at Stambaugh Auditorium.
-By the 1937-1938 season, concert attendees reach 2,300 people.
+The Little Youngstown Symphony held its first public concert in May of 1929, then consisting of 22 members.
+By 1935, the Junior Chamber of Comerce became involved with the group, and the word “little” was dropped from the symphony’s name.
+Growing in size, the need for a permanent administrative body was realized and the.
+Youngstown Symphony Society was formed.
+Four concerts were presented that year, each performed in the Concert Hall at Stambaugh Auditorium.
+By the 1937-1938 season, concert attendees reached 2,300 people.

 A New Era